rodalbuyeh/dsc102-sp23/syllabus.md

     - Grading is based on earnest participation in the whole activity.
     - If you miss an activity, you can still submit on the same day by 11:59pm PST to recoup up to 60% of the score for that activity, unless specified otherwise on Campuswire.
     - You can miss up to 2 activities out of the 6 without losing credit.
+    - If you complete all of the activities, we will use the best 4 scores.

 - Midterm exam and cumulative final exam
     - The midterm exam will be held in person only.
 The final exam will be held in person as well.
 The dates and logistics are listed below.